 Many human ear or forehead thermometers will not accurately take your dog’s temperature.

-You can easily purchase a rectal thermometer at your local pharmacy or grocery store.
+You can easily purchase a rectal thermometer at your local pharmacy or grocery store, or the one linked below from Amazon.

 #2 Feel their ears